Surface marker buoy: Air retention

+Colour

-Divers following the recommendations of some training organisations carry two differently coloured deco buoys underwater so that they can signal to their surface support for help and still remain underwater decompressing.
+Divers following the recommendations of some training organisations carry two differently coloured decompression buoys underwater so that they can signal to their surface support for help and still remain underwater decompressing.
 For example, in some circles in Europe, a red buoy indicates normal decompression and a yellow buoy indicates a problem, such as shortage of gas, that the surface support should investigate and resolve.
 Although in other circles, two buoys (any colour) up one line means the same, currently the protocol is not universally accepted even within Europe.
 While the usual colours are red, yellow and orange, bright pink, lime green, bicoloured red and yellow, and black buoys are also available and may show up well in particular circumstances.
 It is quite common to have one or more stripes of reflective tape, which reflect light back towards the source.
 This works well if searchers have a good light source.

+Accessories

 Some types of buoy provide an attachment for a strobe light, cyalume stick or writing slate, which can convey signals to the surface support.
 Reflective tape may be used to make the buoy more visible at night.

 Length is usually from 1 to 2 m.
 Visibility at a distance in waves is largely determined by height.

 The size of a decompression buoy is to some extent at the diver's discretion.
 A tall buoy is more visible in rough water, and a larger diameter is visible at a greater distance.
 A large volume holds more gas and is more buoyant, which is helpful for some purposes, but is a greater hazard during deployment in the event of a reel jam.

+Inflation methods

+There are three basic methods available for inflating a DSMB:

+Oral inflation uses gas already breathed by the diver, exhaled into the buoy, either through a tube with a mouthpiece which may have a non-return valve if fitted to a closed buoy, or directly into the base of an open bottom buoy.
+Low pressure inflation may use a direct feed from a low-pressure hose, gas purged from a demand valve or released from a BCD inflator, or dumped from a BCD bladder via the oral inflation/dump valve, or inflation from low pressure hose through a valve fitted for this purpose.
+Integrated gas supply uses a small high-pressure cylinder directly mounted to the DSMB.
+Any compination of these methods may be available for a specific model.